Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Maggie Tomasek

-As our world becomes increasingly cashless and we rely more on debit cards and credit cards to make transactions, it’s important to know about some of the limitations and regulations that come along with those payment methods.
+As our world becomes increasingly cashless and we rely more on debit cards and credit cards to make transactions – whether with physical cards or through payment apps and mobile wallets – it’s important to know about some of the limitations and regulations that come along with debit and credit cards.

 Card limitations are an anti-fraud measure; in case your card is stolen, the thief could only charge a certain amount each day until the theft is reported.

-Debit cards: The bank or credit union that issues your debit card will set your daily spending maximum.
-If you try to spend more than the maximum allowed, your debit card will be declined, even if you have enough money in your checking account.
-Your limit is based upon the length of time you’ve been a customer and the balances you keep in your accounts.
-Typically new members (under 30 days) and Teen Checking Accounts have lower spending limits.
+Typically, new members (under 30 days) and teen checking accounts have lower spending limits.
 Sometimes, financial institutions will also set different limits based on the type of debit card transaction (i.e. a PIN purchase vs. a signature purchase).
 Most long-standing Alliant members have daily limits up to $2,000 for PIN purchases and $2,000 for signature purchases.

-Credit cards: You might also have a daily spending limit on your credit card that is lower than your card’s credit limit.
-Similarly, you could be limited to a certain number of transactions per day as a fraud prevention measure.
+Yes, some credit cards have a daily spending limit that is lower than your card’s overall credit limit.
+Similarly, you could also have a credit card transaction limit per day as a fraud prevention measure.
 Pro tip: If you're planning to make a large purchase or make more transactions in a day than usual, call your credit card issuer and let them know in advance.

 Also, remember that that your credit card spending also affects your credit utilization ratio (your credit limit divided by your balance).
 Ideally, you want to keep that ratio below 50 percent – 30 percent or lower is even better – or it could negatively impact your credit score.

-Maggie Tomasek is the Social Media & PR Specialist at Alliant.
+Maggie Tomasek is the PR and Content Strategist at Alliant.
 She began her career as a journalist for newspapers in Utica, N.Y., Des Moines and Cincinnati before moving to Chicago in 2009.
-Maggie is a seven-time Chicago Marathon finisher and a lifelong creative writer with a passion for comedy.
+Maggie is an eight-time Chicago Marathon finisher and a lifelong creative writer with a passion for comedy.
 Her mom instilled in her a great sense of fiscal responsibility, and her big sister told her to throw that responsibility out the window every once in a while in the name of life experience.
 So far, that combination of financial advice has worked out pretty well for her.